openebs/zfs-localpv/docs/grafana-dashboard.md

 - Select datasource as Prometheus and Import it.

-- Now you should see a Dashboard with name as "ZFS"
+- Now you should see a Dashboard with name as "ZFS-LocalPV"

 This dashboard exposes below metrics